jaroslawr/sicp/STUDY.md

-Note that the point of the book is to implement many sophisticated programming concepts like objects, lazy evaluation, logic programming etc. using the simplest means like `let`, `lambda`, `cons`, `car`, `cdr`, so I purposefully do not use any sophisticated Racket language features in my solutions.
+Note that the point of the book is to implement many sophisticated programming concepts like objects, lazy evaluation, logic programming etc. using the simplest means like `let`, `lambda`, `cons`, `car`, `cdr`, so I purposefully do not use any advanced Racket language features in my solutions.
+I do make use of the libraries, for example for unit tests.

 ## Additional resources